mlk2991/anonymous/README.rst

 Use a Yagi WiFi antenna
 -----------------------
 If you are connecting to Tor, you might be the only one in your building that does so and hence you can be held suspect.
-This is where the Yagi WiFi antenna might come handy to deflect attention to somewhere else.
+This is where the Yagi WiFi antenna might come in handy to deflect attention to somewhere else.